hwittlieff/hwittlieff.github.io/README.md

 # About Me

-I've been an Industrial Engineer at [Airlite Plastics Co.](https://www.airliteplastics.com) for the past three years.
-In this role I primarily focus on continuous improvement and leveraging data for insights on key business initiatives.
-In addition to being an Industrial Engineer, I am also a student at [Bellevue University](https://www.bellevue.edu/) pursuing a Masters of Science in Data Science.
-I'll be finishing my coursework in August of 2022.
+For the past three years, I've been working as an Industrial Engineer at [Airlite Plastics Co.](https://www.airliteplastics.com) In this role, I primarily focus on continuous improvement and leveraging data for insights on key business initiatives.
+In addition to working as an Industrial Engineer, I also attend [Bellevue University](https://www.bellevue.edu/) as a graduate student pursuing a Masters of Science in Data Science.
+I will graduate in August of 2022.

 ### Previously...

 #### July 2019 Edition
-I'm an Engineering Analyst for [Oriental Trading Company](https://www.orientaltrading.com/).
-In this role I focus on labor studies and establishing standard work.
+As an Engineering Analyst for [Oriental Trading Company](https://www.orientaltrading.com/), I focus on labor studies and establishing standard work.
+During the busy season, I lead the Problem Resolution Department searching transactional data for lost inventory.

 #### August 2017 Edition
-I'm an Industrial Engineer at [TruXedo](https://truxedo.com/).
-In this role I focus on driving continuous improvement.
-Additional I partner with our sister companies to establish best practices across all of the [Truck Hero](https://truck-hero.com/) brands.
+At [TruXedo](https://truxedo.com/), I'm an Industrial Engineer.
+In this role, I am the continuous improvement champion.
+Additionally, I partner with our sister companies to establish best practices across all of the [Truck Hero](https://truck-hero.com/) brands.
+I travel to multiple worksites, observe current processes, and make recommendations for enhanced process efficiency.

 # Work/Projects
 * [API Data Pulling](https://github.com/hwittlieff/hwittlieff.github.io/tree/main/API%20Data%20Pulling)